 Take a look at some of the options below that serve as effective long-term solutions.

 Mosquito traps are an effective solution to safely eliminate mosquitoes from your yard.
 These traps lure mosquitoes by releasing a steady stream of carbon dioxide, moisture and heat.
 Once inside, mosquitoes are killed.
 These traps go to work right away, but it takes up to a month to break the mosquito breeding cycle.
 Some traps will attract mosquitoes and suck them in using a propeller, while others use a vacuum.
 Once inside, mosquitoes are either trapped by sticky paper that traps them where they land or nets that hold them in place until they dehydrate.
 To get the most out of mosquito traps, you need to replace necessary propane tanks or capture nets regularly.
 Sticky boards require cleaning or changing periodically.
 Keeping the trap clean is important to ensuring it works effectively.
 Even during mild weather when mosquitoes are not as prevalent, you’ll want to change nets as directed — they are prime spots for collecting debris and pollen.
-Mosquito Magnet® offers 4 different mosquito trap models: Patriot, Independence, Executive, and Commander.
+Mosquito Magnet® offers several mosquito trap models, including the Patriot, Independence and Executive.
 The traps work by converting propane to carbon dioxide (CO2) along with heat and moisture to attract the pests.
 Using Counterflow™, the trap vacuums mosquitoes into the trap, where they dehydrate and die within 24 hours.
-For Mosquito Magnet® traps, there are also accessory options such as quick clear cartridges, nets, and attractants.
+For Mosquito Magnet® traps, there are also accessory options such as trap covers, nets, and attractants.
 To keep the trap working effectively, change the propane tank and filters every 21 days.
 Each trap will effectively protect up to a one-acre area.
 Over 18 years of research and 15 patents have gone into making Mosquito Magnet® traps to ensure they dramatically reduce the mosquito population in your outdoor recreation or living area.
 According to the American Mosquito Control Association (AMCA), there is evidence that shows mosquito traps capture more female mosquitoes than males — but the number can vary depending on the concentration of carbon dioxide used.
 The effectiveness of your mosquito trap can also depend on a variety of factors: